 The UCL Energy Institute aims to carry out world-leading research in the fields of buildings, energy systems, people and energy, policy and law, smart energy and transport.
 The Institute brings together different perspectives, understandings and procedures in energy research, transcending the boundaries between academic disciplines, enabling UCL to draw on the full gamut of academic research to address the energy challenge.
 Core activities for the Institute include teaching, research and enterprise, and the multidisciplinary team of researchers and students also co-ordinate teams from across the University, providing the necessary capacity and personnel for the management of ambitious projects.

-The team at UCL working on the project are Xavier Lemaire, Daniel Kerr and Gabrial Anandarajah.
+The team at UCL working on the project are Xavier Lemaire and Daniel Kerr.
 Xavier Lemaire has a background in management and sociology with over 20 years’ experience in clean energy policies and regulation, energy access and the analysis of territorial development and infrastructure projects in the Global South.
 He has worked as a practitioner and a researcher on energy access programs researching business models and organisational/institutional framework for the scaling-up of the dissemination of small clean energy technologies in rural areas.
 Xavier is acting Principal Investigator and co-leader of the project.
 Daniel is a mechanical engineer, and has experience in regulation for promoting sustainable energy in developing countries, as well as rural and peri-urban electrification policy and regulation, and the gender/energy/poverty nexus.
-Gabrial is an expert in energy system modelling and policy analysis.

 Sustainable Energy Africa are an NGO working to promote the more efficient use of conventional energy, the transition to more sustainable energy usage, and a holistic view of sustainable living in general.
 With over 15 years’ experience in supporting African municipalities in sustainable energy transitions, and a programme of previous work which has included supporting government bodies, particularly local government and more recently provincial government to understand sustainable energy issues, they are perfectly placed to further develop the SAMSET project.
 Other areas of work include developing strategies, policies to facilitate a move towards sustainable development, and assisting in support in their implementation.